Math.sqrt() in Java

 Example: Special Cases

-There are various special cases where we might expect a different value, such as the square root of infinity or a negative number.
+There are various special cases that show different scenarios for different numbers, such as the square root of negative values or infinity.

 Note : NaN stands for Not a Number in Java.
 It is a special floating-point value that denotes overflows and errors.
-It is generated in cases where a floating-point number is divided by zero or the square root of a negative number is computed as the square root of negative numbers, resulting in imaginary numbers.
+It is generated in cases where a floating-point number is divided by zero or the square root of a negative number is computed, because that square root is not defined in the real number system.

 Let us consider these five special cases: